 No, cows like to sleep on special bedding.
 Cows spend up to 12 hours a day lying on a nice patch in pasture or in their bed, relaxing and napping.
 Their bedding is easy to clean and comfy.
 Some cows even get waterbeds!

-To watch recordings of past virtual farm tours and have more of your cow questions answered, visit our tour page.
+To watch recordings of past virtual farm tours and have more of your cow questions answered, visit our tour page for more cow facts.